-Coming back from a business trip this week, I realised it had been more than a year since our partnership with Amazon and the Connect team started.
+Coming back from a business trip this week, I realized it had been more than a year since our partnership with Amazon and the Connect team started.
 It’s incredible how much has transpired in a year and absolutely stunning the amount of welcome and reception that the platform has received from the marketplace.
-At launch, I thought early adopters would primarily be comprised of aggressive SMB organisations eager to adapt and adopt the latest new toys in the industry.
+At launch, I thought early adopters would primarily be comprised of aggressive SMB organizations eager to adapt and adopt the latest new toys in the industry.
 Consider myself stunned that more than ever anticipated, early adopters have been largely comprised of big time Enterprise.
 And by that, we’re talking the biggest of the bigs – top 5 banks, top 5 insurers, top 5 financial service companies, top 5 retailers…..it’s truly been stunning.

 Like any new product launch, the past year has been full of amazing learnings, unexpected bumps and bruises and tons of pleasant surprises that provide enough motivation to make the adventure worth the taking.
-As part of a quick year in review, I thought it would be worthwhile to re-assess and emphasise the key benefits that we are seeing Amazon Connect bring to the marketplace.
+As part of a quick year in review, I thought it would be worthwhile to re-assess and emphasize the key benefits that we are seeing Amazon Connect bring to the marketplace.

 Many of you may have read our Top 10 Tips for Amazon Connect whitepaper, and surely some of those same points will be represented below – but time and again, the following key learnings have been seen over and over as we’ve worked with some of the largest companies on the planet in their migration to AWS.

 Choose your own adventure